aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ## Empirical Velocity Profiles

-Perhaps the most widely used turbulent jet model is simply an emipirical gaussian fit to the data.
+Perhaps the most widely used turbulent jet model is simply an empiirical gaussian fit to the data.
 These are easy to use -- no solving of ODEs required -- and fitting them to data is relatively straight forward.
-There is no real theoretical basis that I am aware of, merely based on the observation that a gaussian functio fits the velocity profile well.
+There is no real theoretical basis that I am aware of, merely based on the observation that a gaussian function fits the velocity profile well.

 $$ f \left( \xi \right) = \exp \left( -c \xi^2 \right) $$